It is our annual end-of-year review and awards season for the gear we rated top for 2017. Exciting!

-Utterly sublime sounding planar headphone.
+Utterly sublime-sounding planar headphones.
 Simply the best we have heard to date and a worthy winner of our 2017 open headphone award.
 If you want to hear the pinnacle of Dr. Fang’s innovative nanotechnology at work then there is no finer example than the Susvara.
 Quibble as we might on the price but compared to its peers we tested we felt it was better sounding.

 I am delighted that MrSpeakers choose to showcase their Flow technology at what we now define as mid-fi pricing.
 The race to the top has been a concern for me for a while and those with tighter budgets relatively speaking should be given the chance to sample some stellar flagship technology.

-Someday that “out of stock” status on the DX on their website will change to “order now” and we shall all be much happier for it.
+Someday the “out of stock” status on the DX on their website will change to “order now” and we shall all be much happier for it.

-Never has a CIEM maker came out with so many technology talking points as UM did with the Mason V3.
-We are talking toughened Dreamweaver shell designs, a dual tone cable (both copper and silver 8-core) that you can swap around, a tuning acoustical filter and shell designs that change colors at certain temperatures.
+Never has a CIEM maker come out with so many technology talking points as UM did with the Mason V3.
+We are talking toughened Dreamweaver shell designs, a dual-tone cable (both copper and silver 8-core) that you can swap around, a tuning acoustical filter, and shell designs that change colors at certain temperatures.
 Lots of cool and very useful features.

-Even though we are not big believers of drivers counts, the Mason’s 16 driver design just oozes class when it comes to performance.
-A musical and resolving sound with a coherent and balanced presentation, open mids, strong vocals and a non-fatiguing top-end.
+Even though we are not big believers in driver counts, Mason’s 16-driver design just oozes class when it comes to performance.
+A musical and resolving sound with a coherent and balanced presentation, open mids, strong vocals, and a non-fatiguing top-end.
 What is not to like about that?

 It has to be the Noble Katana Wizard Edition.
 I have heard some magical sounds, perhaps even the SPearphone SB-7 from StereoPravda has the best pure sound of them all.
 However, for the overall package, beautiful design and superb tonal performance the Katana Wizard Universal came out tops.